-We have been planning and organizing to safely resume In Vitro Fertilization (IVF) and intrauterine insemination (IUI) cycles on May 4th.
+We have safely resumed In Vitro Fertilization (IVF) and intrauterine insemination (IUI) cycles.
 Please call if you would like to proceed with treatment.

 Please be mindful that we are taking all steps necessary to maintain social distancing and to keep everyone safe and healthy.
 Namely, we will be offering telehealth to all new and returning patients requiring consultation.
 We will be utilizing both the St. Paul and Minneapolis CRM offices to further space patient visits; we will ask you to come alone to appointments; you will be asked questions about your health before your appointment and at the time of check-in; you may need to wait in your car for your appointment; please maintain 6 feet from others while in the clinic; and wear a cloth or surgical mask.